 Possibly, but this magical appearance can blind you to the process, and the limitations in using AI to generate blog posts and other marketing content.
-Here are five reasons current AI tools can’t create good written content for your business.
+Here are two reasons current AI tools can’t create good written content for your business.

 1. AI can be factually wrong or provide biased outputs

 One of the well-documented weaknesses of GPT-3 so far is that it can provide information that is just plain factually wrong.
 That’s because of how the model works, where it probabilistically predicts text rather than pulling information from vetted Internet sources.

 OpenAI knows this, which is why ChatGPT a comes with a warning that “ChatGPT sometimes writes plausible-sounding but incorrect or nonsensical answers,” and “the system may occasionally generate incorrect or misleading information and produce offensive or biased content.”
 AI models also typically take time to train, and therefore don’t have access to the latest information, making their outputs outdated on timely topics such as statistics or current events.

 We’re not against technology in the slightest here, just to get that straight.
 But it’s a truism in sales and marketing that “people buy from people.”
 This is especially true with good content.
 The best content transcends a detached, generic voice to give a glimpse of the human on the other side.

 AI writing is often cold, lacks personal anecdotes and original opinions, and usually fails at keeping a coherent narrative.
 Communication is subtle, ever-evolving, and human — AI can’t credibly communicate on a human level.